-One of the top needed careers is working as an HVAC technician.
+One of the most needed jobs is working as an HVAC technician.
 Find out about what they do, how to become one and about how much you can expect to earn.

 - Air conditioners